 In The Unwritten, after Richie Savoy gets turned into a vampire, he apparently has lots of sex with gothy vampire groupies.
 (Helped along by the fact that he's outed himself as a vampire in a bestselling book.)

 The 1979 film with Frank Langella was really the first attempt to deliberately present Dracula as a romantic and attractive figure.
-When the film was being made it was mentioned that Dracula being attractive was actually to make him more terrifying in a way; it effectively hides the monster underneath and at the time was quite novel, to mislead the audience.
-Practically all the reviews for it on the IMDb talk about how sexy Langella was in the role.
+When the film was being made it was mentioned that Dracula being attractive was to make him more terrifying in a way; it effectively hides the monster underneath and at the time was quite novel, to mislead the audience.

 The Big Bad in Lifeforce is a naked, female space vampire who seduces her victims before devouring their life energy.